J3ssh/J3ssh/README.md

 - 👋 Hi, I’m @J3ssh
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang & Python

 <!---
 J3ssh/J3ssh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.